 This booklet explores the role of imagination - not just in commerce, but in life.
-We have also commissioned a series of films with Circus friends - clients, artists, former colleagues.
+Our series of films with Circus friends - clients, artists, former colleagues - contribute to this debate.
 Some are founders, others are teachers and artists, some are custodians of iconic brands.
 They are all leaders within their field.

-And all contribute to the debate around the role of the imagination - we hope you enjoy the read and the watch.
+We hope you enjoy the read and the watch.